wiseflat/ovhcloud-infrastructure/README.md

 ```

 - Adapt paths to match the absolute path of your project.
-- Vrack ID is the one you created above from the Control Panel
+- Vrack ID is the one you created above from the Control Panel.
-- Restricted Ip address filters ssh port 22, so add your public ip address for now.
+- SSH port is filtered by default, so just add your public ip address to authorize yourself.
 - DNS Zone is used to create your ssh config file.
 DNS record are not created, it's just for human readable purpose and Ansible connectivity.

 ```yaml